How does HMS Compare to Square?

 Some of the drawbacks of Square’s aggregation, such as caps on transaction size and delayed fund dispersal, will be reviewed below.
 Host Merchant Services’ traditional merchant accounts do not place caps on transactions or delay funds for any merchant.

 Host Merchant Services offers a traditional merchant account to its customers.
 This is a noteworthy difference in practice for the merchant.
 The account is in the merchant’s name, giving the merchant more rights as well as more responsibilities.
 The traditional merchant account also holds Host Merchant Services to the merchant with added oversight on the transaction process.
 This is bolstered by Host Merchant Services’ customer service goals, creating a relationship where Host Merchant Services goes all-out for each merchant.
-The approval process through Host Merchant Services is more extensive up front, however the security and service provided gives merchants more peace of mind and more value for their effort.
+The approval process through Host Merchant Services is more extensive upfront, however, the security and service provided give merchants more peace of mind and more value for their effort.

 Square offers a very well publicized pricing plan.
 It began with the flat rate of 2.75% on swipe transactions.
 They recently upgraded to the “simple pricing” plan of $275 per month flat fee, with 0% charge for swiped transactions.